elonen/ad-sms-sender/readme.md

 Features:

  * Requires a login with a valid AD account.
 Authorizes against given group, allowing only members to send messages.
- * Lists users who have "Telephones / Mobile" field set in their AD entry
+ * Lists users who have "Telephones / Mobile" field set in their AD entry.
+(Optionally everyone, if LDAP_ALSO_LIST_MISSING_NUMBERS is true.)
  * Allows selecting all or some of the listed users as SMS recipients
  * Optionally users (in "viewers" AD group) can also just use it as a phone